angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 Legacy pit II prep: preparing started the event 6 months prior to the event.
 Not knowing for sure what to play, researching various tournaments and decks.
 I knew delver and GW depths were a large part of the meta, and putting up results in recent events.
-Due to the influence of, the infamous doomsday player, Emidln - Brandon a good friend and knowledgeable source.
+Due to the influence of, the infamous Doomsday player, *Emidln* &mdash; Brandon a good friend and knowledgeable source.
 I am familiar and a novice when playing traditional Doomsday, but Esper Doomsday inched its way into my sights.
 The play style is similar to my liking, combo player at heart, taking Omnishow 12-3 back at GP Louisville.
 And obtained mythic rank in mtg arena the month prior to build mental fortitude preparing for the long days of magic.
-Didn't help I was traveling 2am-3pm, by car to STL, plane to CHI met up with Emidln - Brandon, to board the plane to Richmond.
+Didn't help I was traveling 2am-3pm, by car to STL, plane to CHI met up with *Emidln*, to board the plane to Richmond.

 Choice of deck/construction theory: Esper Doomsday w/ SFM package.
-The straight forward line of doomsday into :card[Predict] name Thassa's Oracle, mill over Oracle, draw into Lotus Petal/:card[Unearth].
+The straight forward line of Doomsday into :card[Predict] name Thassa's Oracle, mill over Oracle, draw into Lotus Petal/:card[Unearth].
 Unearth Oracle to win.
 With alternate creature/equipment of BS/SFM/BSkull/KC.
 SB consisting of the best white removal in the format STP and Prismatic Ending , more counter magic in